Spectre (song): Writing and recording

-In 2015, rumours spread that Radiohead would record the theme for the upcoming James Bond film Spectre.
-In July, the bookmaker William Hill suspended bets after a customer placed £15,000 at ten-to-one odds on Radiohead, suspecting insider knowledge.
+Radiohead were approached by the James Bond production team to write the theme for the upcoming Bond film Spectre (2015).
+The director, Sam Mendes, and the James Bond actor, Daniel Craig, were both Radiohead fans.
+In July 2015, the bookmaker William Hill suspended bets after a customer placed £15,000 at ten-to-one odds on Radiohead, suspecting insider knowledge.

-Radiohead met the Bond production team to discuss writing the theme; the director, Sam Mendes, and the Bond actor Daniel Craig were both fans.
-Radiohead submitted "Man of War", a song written in the 1990s.
-The singer, Thom Yorke, had previously described it as an homage to Bond themes.
-The Spectre production team liked "Man of War", but rejected it when they discovered it had not been written for the film and was therefore ineligible for the Academy Award for Best Original Song.
-"Man of War" was instead released on OKNOTOK 1997 2017, the 2017 OK Computer reissue.
+Radiohead first submitted "Man of War", an unreleased song written in the 1990s, which the singer, Thom Yorke, had once described as an homage to Bond themes.
+The Spectre team liked "Man of War", but rejected it when they discovered it had not been written for the film and was therefore ineligible for the Academy Award for Best Original Song.

 Radiohead suspended work on their ninth album, A Moon Shaped Pool (2016), to record another song for the film, "Spectre".
-However, the production team felt it was too melancholy for the title sequence, and instead used "Writing's on the Wall" by Sam Smith.
-The Bond producer Barbara Broccoli said that "Spectre" arrived too late to be used, and that the team had already created the title sequence using "Writing's on the Wall".
+It was recorded in Air Studios in London.
+However, the production team instead used "Writing's on the Wall" by Sam Smith.
+The lead guitarist, Jonny Greenwood, said the production team felt "Spectre" was "too dark".
+Yorke said the decision not to use the song was "just politics as far as I can tell".
+The Bond producer Barbara Broccoli said it arrived too late to be used, and that the team had already created the title sequence using "Writing's on the Wall".
 Mendes attempted to use "Spectre" elsewhere in the film, but decided its lyrics made it distracting.
 He described the situation as "an utter nightmare ...
 We had this beautiful song and we weren't able to use it.
 But it's somehow cooler for Radiohead to have written a song that wasn't used."

-Radiohead's producer, Nigel Godrich, described the experience as a "real waste of energy", and said it "caused a stop right when we were in the middle" of work on the album.
-Yorke said the decision not to use the song was "just politics as far as I can tell".
-The guitarist Jonny Greenwood said that Radiohead were free to finish and release "Spectre" as they wanted, and so "that side of it was really positive ...
+Radiohead's producer, Nigel Godrich, said the experience was a "real waste of energy" that disrupted work on A Moon Shaped Pool.
+Greenwood said Radiohead were free to finish and release "Spectre" as they wanted, and so "that side of it was really positive ...
 We get to have it back and it's ours and we got to put it out.
 We're really, really proud of it."

 Composition

-"Spectre" is an orchestral ballad that features Yorke's falsetto with "jerky" piano chords, strings, and jazz-like drums.
+"Spectre" is an orchestral ballad that features Yorke's falsetto, strings, "jerky" piano chords and jazz-like drums.
+Pitchfork likened it to Radiohead's 2001 single "Pyramid Song", and said it had the "melodrama" of a Bond theme with "only a hint of the kitsch".
+Variety wrote that "Spectre" had "Radiohead's signature moody sound, with a somber sweeping grandeur".